Choosing the Best Email Provider for Your Business

 Most free email providers offer a certain amount of storage, but it isn't unlimited.
 Services like Gmail and Outlook.com typically provide around 15 GB for free.
 That sounds like a lot, but it can fill up surprisingly fast if you're dealing with lots of attachments or large files.
 If you find yourself constantly deleting emails to make space, it might be time to consider a paid plan or a provider with more generous storage.
 For smaller businesses or individuals, this might be sufficient, but larger organizations with high-volume email traffic will likely need more.

-Attachment Size Limits and Sharing
+Understanding Attachment Limits and Sharing

 Before you try sending that massive presentation, check your email provider's attachment size limits.
 There's nothing worse than having your email bounce back because the file is too big.
 Some providers have stricter limits than others, so if you regularly share large files, look for a service that accommodates your needs.
 Providers like Yahoo Mail and AOL Mail offer a substantial 1 TB of storage, a significant advantage for those working with larger files.
 Consider your typical file sizes and sharing habits when choosing a provider.